top of page

 The Art of Losing

 They say everyone experiences grief differently.
-When I heard the news that Lena was dead, I came to understand this truth firsthand.
+When I first heard that Lena was gone, I came to understand this truth firsthand.

 “No, no, no, no,” I said.
 I fell to my knees and for weeks, I cried.
 It took her dying to teach me that no one is invincible.
 That sounds so painfully obvious, but it wasn’t at the time.
-If I had to put the sensation into words, the one that haunted me for months after the fact, I would tell you it’s like someone is squeezing, squeezing, squeezing your heart and they won’t let go and it makes you pissed off at everyone and everything.
-I just couldn’t stop talking about her.
-People would say “I’m sorry for your loss,” but that’s not what I wanted.
+If I had to put the sensation into words, what haunted me for months after the fact, I would say it’s like someone is squeezing, squeezing, squeezing your heart and they won’t let go and it makes you pissed off at everyone and everything.
+I couldn’t stop talking about her.
+People would tell me so earnestly, “I’m sorry for your loss,” but that’s not what I wanted.
 I wanted everyone to feel the pain too.
-I wanted them to notice the big ugly crater she had left behind by leaving us too soon.
+I wanted them to notice the big ugly crater left behind by her leaving us so soon.
 She was only twenty-two.
-I couldn’t comprehend why the forces of nature would allow for something like that to happen.
+I couldn’t comprehend how the forces of nature could allow something like that to happen.

-Without hesitation, Lena shot up from her chair.
-She went over to Katie’s table, ripped the phone from her hands and threw it as hard as she could onto the hardwood floor.
+Dyke, she mouthed.
+It wasn’t audible, just a puff of air but still, we knew what she meant.
+Her friends—all blondes with salon-quality silver highlights laughed, laughed, laughed like she was Jerry Fucking Seinfeld.
+Lena shot up from her chair.
+She went over to Katie’s table and ripped the phone from her hands.
+With all her force, she threw it onto the hardwood floor.
 On impact, a thundering crack echoed through the library.

 “Do that again!”
 Lena shouted, inches away from Katie’s dumbstruck face.
-Her body was electrified.
-She was vibrating with rage.
-I wondered what she had meant by that—do that again or what?
-Her outburst earned her a five-day suspension.
+Spit was flying and her body was electrified; vibrating with rage.
+I wondered what she meant by that—do that again or what?
+For that outburst, she earned herself a five-day suspension.

-I never knew a Lena without Xanax.
-The pills were her closest friends and everything else was secondary, including me.
-The unbreakable bond between them was tumultuous and something I never managed to come between.
-We grew up and I came to accept—expect, even, to hear about another car she had totaled or another rehab she checked herself out of prematurely.
-She quickly lost momentum and could never quite finish the things she had started.
-I knew how horrible she could be, but I clung onto her for dear life.
-I was young and naive and thought that maybe, I just deserved for things to be that way.
+I never knew Lena without her Xanax.
+The pills were her closest friends and everything else came second.
+It was a tumultuous bond, but intimate and unbreakable, too—something I could never manage to come between.
+She had three Honda Pilots in a row—all of them totaled, turned into crumpled soda cans.
+Her unhinged, half-naked Instagram posts were a hallmark that she had checked out of another rehab prematurely.
+She quickly lost momentum, never quite finishing the things she had begun.
+I knew how horrible she could be, but I clung on for dear life.
+I was young, naive, and thought maybe I just deserved for things to be that way.

-One time, we drove up to San Francisco and went half on an eight ball of coke.
-We stayed up all night and inhaled as much as we could.
+Another time, we drove up to San Francisco and went half on an eight ball of coke, then stayed up all night inhaling as much as we could.
 In the morning, she pretended to have misplaced the last of it, which I was sure I had secured in a little ziploc baggie on her bedside table.
-I could have tore the hair off her skull.
+I could have torn the hair off her skull.
 I could have smacked her in the face and kicked her shins until they bled, but I didn’t.
-I knew how temperamental she could be, and even moreso than the coke, I didn’t want to lose my best friend.
+I knew how temperamental she could be, and even more so than the coke, I didn’t want to lose my best friend.

 “What do you mean you can’t find it, Lena?
 It was right fucking here literally two hours ago!”
 My chest was tight and I could feel my heart pounding in the tips of my fingers.
 We were still wired from trying to keep the high going all night long.
 Now, I felt like a horrible person and my face was cold and numb.